apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committer_architecture.md

 that of the final job destination.
 When the job is committed, the pending writes are instantiated.

+With the addition of the Netflix Staging committer, the actual committer code now shares common formats for the persistent metadadata and shared routines for parallel committing of work, including all the error handling based on the Netflix experience.

+It differs in that it directly streams data to S3 (there is no staging), and it also stores the lists of pending commits in S3 too.
+That mandates consistent metadata on S3, which S3Guard provides.

-# Core feature: A new/modified output stream for delayed PUT commits
+### Core concept: A new/modified output stream for delayed PUT commits

 This algorithm uses a modified `S3ABlockOutputStream`  Output stream, which, rather